10 Strategies To Improve Cash Flow

 2. Get Customers To Pay Invoices On Time

-Another key to increasing your cash flow is getting your customer to pay their invoices on time.
+Another key to increasing your cash flow is getting your customers to pay their invoices on time.
 We know this is easier said than done, but there are plenty of practical strategies to increase the likelihood of getting paid faster.
 Here are some of our top invoicing tips:

 Follow Up With Invoice Reminders

 Make sure you remind your customers when their invoices are due.
 Send email reminders a few days before the invoice is due, the day the invoice is due, and a few days after.
 If they still haven’t paid, give them a call and continue sending reminders.
-Many accounting programs have built-in invoice reminders that you can automatically send to late paying customers.
+Many accounting programs have built-in invoice reminders that you can automatically send to late-paying customers.

 Give Your Customers Incentives

 Consider offering a discount to customers who pay their invoices before a certain time.
 If your invoice terms are Net 30 (due 30 days after the invoice is sent), but you really want your customers to pay their invoices in the first week they receive the invoice, offer a small discount.
 Customers looking for a deal will be more likely to pay their invoices faster, which means you get cash faster.

 Another key to successful invoicing is having a strong invoicing policy.
 Choose a consistent time when invoices are due (ex. due upon receipt, Net-15, Net-30, etc) and stick to it.
 You might even take it a step further and include a specific due date to eliminate any confusion.
 Have a late payment penalty in place for customers who exceed the due date.
 Not only will this help increase your chances of getting your money, but it will also set you apart as a professional.

 When it comes to late payment penalties, be upfront about the penalty, when it will be charged, and how much will be charged.
 You can often include this in the terms and conditions section on your invoice.
 Do some research on what a normal late penalty policy looks like for your industry before implementing one of your own.